 The primary aim of verification is to provide confidence to users that the reported information and associated statements represent a faithful, true, and fair account of an organization's GHG emissions.
 Ensuring transparency and verifiability of the inventory data is crucial for verification.
 The more transparent, well controlled, and well documented an organization's emissions data and systems are, the more efficient it will be to verify.
 As outlined in Chapter 1, a number of GHG accounting and reporting principles need to be followed when compiling a GHG inventory.
 Adherence to these principles and the presence of a transparent, well-documented system (sometimes referred to as an audit trail) are the basis of a successful verification.
-While

-10-1 The Public Sector Protocol is a joint LMI-WRI product. transparency is essential, some organizations and agencies may need to restrict the release of some information due to state or national security concerns with its release.
+While transparency is essential, some organizations and agencies may need to restrict the release of some information due to state or national security concerns with its release.